etienne-martin/react-portal-hook/README.md

 # react-portal-hook

-A small react portal library made with hooks.
+A small React portal library made with hooks.
 Allows you to render an indefinite number of portals without having to define them in advance.
 Useful for event-driven notifications or modals where you don't know how many items will be rendered at a given time.

 ## Getting Started